The University of Montpellier Adopts Its Master Plan for Ecological Transition (SDTE)

 The SDTE at the University of Montpellier is implementing the Climate, Biodiversity, and Ecological Transition Plan—launched by the Ministry of Higher Education and Research and supplemented by a framework document in June 2023—a full year ahead of schedule.
 The plan requires each institution to develop a master plan for sustainable development and social and environmental responsibility by 2024.

 Adopting this master plan for the ecological transition as early as 2023 was of great importance.
-That is why the UM had prepared in advance by already working on numerous initiatives and planning others.
-It was therefore only natural that this plan could be produced in 2023 in full alignment with the 2023–2025 objectives, resources, and performance agreement and the 2021–2026 multi-year agreement.
+That is whyUM planned ahead by already working on numerous initiatives and planning others.
+It was therefore only natural that this plan could be produced in 2023 in full alignment with the 2023–2025 contract on objectives, resources, and performance and the 2021–2026 multi-year contract.

 “This Master Plan for Ecological Transition (SDTE) therefore represents a major responsibility for the institution.
-“I have full confidence in the momentum we’ve built and in the implementation of this unifying project, which brings together all of the university’s departments and which I am certain will be enthusiastically supported by all students and staff,” said Philippe Augé, President of the University of Montpellier.
+“I have full confidence in the momentum we’ve built and in the implementation of this unifying project, which brings together all of the university’s departments and which I am certain will be enthusiastically embraced by all students and staff,” said Philippe Augé, President of the University of Montpellier.

 The key strategic priorities and objectives of the master plan for the ecological transition